 Support When Possible

 Teachers have a lot on their plates.
 If you’re an administrator or school leader, think about ways you can support your teachers.
 If possible, offer to cover a class period for them so they can have more time to plan or grade.
 Encourage teachers to share what’s happening in their classroom, and if they could use an extra pair of hands.
 If you’re a coach, surprise the teachers you mentor by reserving a meeting time specifically to help them a grade.
 If you’re a teacher, offer to cover lunch or recess duty for another coworker you want to show you an appreciation for.
 These small acts can have a BIG impact on staff culture.

 Involving Family and Community

-Many families are anxious to support teachers but aren’t sure how to do this COVID.
-While it’s a bit trickier, you can still support your students’ teachers.
 Never be afraid to reach out and ask teachers what would be helpful.
-While there may be more precautious around in-person support, there are still ways you can support your student’s classroom virtually!
-Or, rather than surprise your teacher with a morning coffee, consider sending an electronic gift card as an unexpected moment of joy!
-If your student shares something they are excited about, reach out to your student’s teacher and share it with them as well.
+While there may be more precautions now around in-person support, there are still ways you can support your student’s classroom virtually!
+You could surprise your teacher with a morning coffee or consider sending an electronic gift card as an unexpected moment of joy!
+If your student shares something they are excited about, reach out to your student’s teacher and share it with them.
 As teachers, we often aren’t able to see how students process what they learn during class.
 Or, consider sharing with Possip that you’re interested in teacher appreciation-related activities and planning.